AsmaSyedTajuddin/Student_feedback/README.md

 # Student_feedback
 Kaggle dataset, clean but it has only student ID and their feedback from 1 to 10 but no categories of comparision.

+Not very ideal dataset, has a lot of categorical data